-Thapelo Tsheole, The Botswana Stock Exchange Limited (BSE) ties at the BSE.
-This is expected to be commissioned in the second half of 2020."
+Thapelo Tsheole, The Botswana Stock Exchange Limited (BSE)

 The Botswana market is fairly small and has grappled with low liquidity owing to excessive capital chasing few investable assets available on the Botswana Stock Exchange Limited (BSEL).

 The market is predominantly in the hands of local pension funds and institutions that are typically long-term focused.
 In order to mitigate liquidity constraints, the BSEL formulated a 5-year strategic plan which is expected to drive sustainable economic growth by providing a gateway for raising capital and accessing diverse investment opportunities.